tsobczak11/SurplusSaver/documentation/glossary.md

 ## Entity #2 Name: recipient

-   - **Synonyms:** Consumer, Client, Receiver
+   - **Synonyms:** Consumer, Purchaser, Client, Customer

-   - **Description:** A recipient is the individual who is looking to receive the surplus product.
+   - **Description:** A recipient is the individual who is looking to purchase the surplus product.

    - **Relationship(s):** Recipient-Places-Order M(1)-M(1)